savieee/Soft-robotics-controllers/README.md

 4. To keep the needles secure, place an acrylic sheet at the ends of each needle pushing inward to make sure they arepressed against the pegs.

 #### Mixing and Degassing the Elastomer
-This section uses the mixing ration for DragonSkin 10NV.
+This section uses the mixing ratio for DragonSkin 10NV.

-1. Pour ~30g of material A into the cup on the scale.
+1. Pour ~30 g of material A into the cup on the scale.
 Record the exact weight of material A, zero the scale, take a new paper towel to clean the rim of the container A.
 2. Repeat step (a) for material B, trying to match the weight of material B to the exact weight of material A.  Clean the rim of the container B with a new paper towel to mitigate the risk of curing the lids shut.
 3. Start the timer of the pot life as the chemical reactions have started.
 4. Take the paper cup off the scale and add pigment (~1 g) by dipping a wooden dowel slightly in the pigment.
 Then using that dowel slowly mix all parts until completly mixed together.
 Mix slowly to avoid introducing air bubbles.